-Jane Butterfield, Tracy Grauman, Bill Kinnersley, Kevin Milans, Christopher Stocker and Douglas B. West\ (west@math.uiuc.edu).
+Jane Butterfield, Tracy Grauman, Bill Kinnersley and Kevin Milans (milans@uiuc.edu), Department of Mathematics, 273 Altgeld Hall, MC-382, 1409 W. Green Street, Urbana, IL 61801, and Christopher Stocker and Douglas B. West.
 On-line Ramsey theory in bounded-degree graphs.

 In graph Ramsey Theory, a Builder presents a graph whose edges a Painter must color red or blue.
 Builder wins by forcing a monochromatic copy of a graph G; Painter wins by avoiding that.
 In the on-line version, Builder presents edges one by one, with Painter required to color each edge before seeing later edges.
-Infinitely many vertices are available, but Builder is restricted to keep the presented graph within a family $\mathcal{H}$ .
-This defines the game $(G, \mathcal{H})$ .
+Infinitely many vertices are available, but Builder is restricted to keep the presented graph within a family \mathcal{H} .
+This defines the game (G, \mathcal{H}) .

-We examine such games with $\mathcal{H} = \mathcal{S}k$ , where $\mathcal{S}k$ is the class of graphs with maximum degree at most k.
-We show that Builder wins $(G, \mathcal{S}3)$ if and only if G is a path or $K{1,3}$ .
-If T is a tree with maximum degree d, then always Builder wins $(T, \mathcal{S}{2d-1})$ , and this is sharp: for some trees, Painter wins $(T, \mathcal{S}{2d-2})$ .
-If $\Delta(G) \leq 2$ , then Builder wins $(G, \mathcal{S}6)$ .
-If G is a cycle, then Builder wins $(G, \mathcal{S}5)$ .
-If G is an even cycle, a triangle, or a sufficiently large odd cycle, then Builder wins $(G, \mathcal{S}4)$ .
-(Received September 11, 2007)
+We examine such games with $\mathcal{H} = \mathcal{S}k$, where \mathcal{S}k is the class of graphs with maximum degree at most k.
+We show that Builder wins (G, \mathcal{S}3) if and only if each component of G is a path or each component is a subgraph of $K{1,3}$.
+If G is a cycle, then Builder wins (G, \mathcal{S}5) .
+If G is an even cycle, a triangle, or a sufficiently large odd cycle, then Builder wins (G, \mathcal{S}4) .
+(Received February 11, 2008)